G4meMas0n/Plugins/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a Chats Bug, to help to improve the Plugin.
+about: Report a Plugins Bug, to help to improve the Plugin.
 title: ''
 labels: Bug
 assignees: ''